-Your request to participate must include the information set out under section 9(2) of the Rules of Practice).
+Your request to participate must include the information set out under section 9(2) of the Alberta Energy Regulator Rules of Practice.

-Send one copy of the request to Prosper and one copy to the hearing coordinator.
+Send a copy of the request to the hearing coordinator.
 Submissions should be PDF documents with bookmarks, page numbers (with the first page in the document being numbered page one), and optical character recognition.

 Is this a public process?

 Yes.
 Section 49 of the Rules of Practice requires that all documents and information filed for a proceeding be placed on the public record.
 If you file a submission, you must not include any personal information that you do not want to appear on or are not authorized to put on the public record.
 Section 49(2) of the Rules of Practice states how to apply to the AER for an order to keep information confidential.

 If my request to participate is approved, can I apply to get reimbursed for hearing-related costs?